A Quantum Heat Machine from Fast Optomechanics: Thermodynamic cycle

-where $\omega_{M}$ is the resonance frequency, and $\Gamma$ is the decay rate.
-The second term of Eqn~\eqref{Eqn:Pdot} corresponds to viscous damping, and the third describes the concomitant noise required by the fluctuation--dissipation theorem \cite{Vinjanampathy2017}.
+where $\omega_{M}$ is the mechanical resonance frequency.
+The second term of \eqref{Eqn:Pdot} corresponds to viscous damping with an average energy decay rate of $\Gamma$, and the third describes the concomitant noise required by the fluctuation--dissipation theorem \cite{Vinjanampathy2017}.
 Note that these equations are asymmetric under rotations in phase space because the loss and thermal noise terms couple only to $P$.

-The asymmetry of Eqns~\eqref{Eqn:Xdot} and \eqref{Eqn:Pdot} is manifested in the short-time behavior of the system.
-This is most plainly seen from the covariance matrix